Barney & Clyde by Gene Weingarten; Dan Weingarten & David Clark for October 02, 2011

 3. A service i need

-Kvasir42 Premium Member almost 13 years ago
+Kvasir42 Premium Member about 13 years ago

 But it’s written, not spoken and Gene is a stickler for stuff like this, right Gene?